This post was updated in November 2020.

 For marketers, that presents an opportunity.
 You can tap into the growing trend of online communities by building one of your own.
 Online professional communities give you a direct line to your target audience, present new learning resources, and provide opportunities to connect with contacts in your space.

 Once you’re in the planning stages of building an online community, one of the first questions you need to answer is what channel to use.
-One option that’s been growing in popularity is Slack.
+One option that continues to grow in popularity is Slack.

 5 Benefits of Building Your Online Community on Slack